akhandpratapsingh007/akhandpratapsingh007/README.md

 ---

 ### 🤝 Looking to Collaborate On
-- Android apps (focus on UI/UX, Firebase, ML)
+- Android apps (focus on UI/UX, Firebase)
-- React-based frontend websites
 - Creative industry-level ideas and startups

 ---